foss-for-synopsys-dwc-arc-processors/embarc_applications/ibaby_smarthome_multinode/README.md

 		MID_SEL = common lwip-contrib wakaama fatfs lwip

+	common for baremetal function, lwip-contrib and wakaama for LwM2M, fatfs for file system, lwip for wifi.

+	You might be wondering about **how wifi works?** There is nothing about it in the lamp node or wearable node application.
+Goto `./embarc_osp/board/board.c`, and you'll solve the problem:

+		#if defined(OS_FREERTOS) && defined(MID_LWIP)
+		static void task_wifi(void *par)
+		{
+		...
+		}

+	Wifi works as a independent task on the FreeRTOS, so you ought to select *freertos* for OS_SEL and include *lwip* in the MID_SEL.
+Then, the task for wifi will start to work automatically.

+	![wifi_connected_info][4]

-- Directoties of source files and header files, notice that it can not recursive:
+- Directoties of source files and header files, notice that it **can not recursive**:

 		# application source dirs
-		APPL_CSRC_DIR
+		APPL_CSRC_DIR = . ./lwm2m_client ./driver/acceleration ./driver/body_temperature ./driver/heartrate ./driver/timer ./function/ ./function/lwm2m ./function/print_msg ./function/process_acc ./function/process_hrate
-		APPL_ASMSRC_DIR
+		APPL_ASMSRC_DIR = .

 		# application include dirs
-		APPL_INC_DIR
+		APPL_INC_DIR = . ./lwm2m_client ./driver/acceleration ./driver/body_temperature ./driver/heartrate ./driver/timer ./function/ ./function/lwm2m ./function/print_msg ./function/process_acc ./function/process_hrate

-See `./embarc_osp/doc/embARC_Document/html/page_example.html`, **"Options to Hard-Code in the Application Makefile"** for more detailed information.
+See `./embarc_osp/doc/embARC_Document/html/page_example.html`, **"Options to Hard-Code in the Application Makefile"** for more detailed information about **Makefile Options**.

 #### Main Entry